Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Qualitative Analysis of Participants' Perceptions

 In addition to the themes outlined above, the phenomena of \emph{novelty and habituation}, and \emph{suspension of disbelief} were evident in the analysis of qualitative data (Table \ref{table:phenomena}).

-Participants described their experience being described by \emph{novelty and habituation} \cite{hoffman2020primer}, both to the exercises and the robot itself.
+Participants described their experience with \emph{novelty and habituation} \cite{hoffman2020primer}, both to the exercises and the robot itself.
 Participants noted that their experience changed throughout the sessions.
 Habituation was seen as a positive by P17, who understood the exercises more clearly throughout the sessions.
 P8 on the other hand saw this as both a positive and a negative, noting feeling more prepared but reflecting less due to being able to predict the interactions.
 Participants described feelings of \emph{surprise} toward the RC when first encountering it.
 However, participants habituated to the robot over time, after ``getting used to it''.
-These observations suggest that in order to create successful longitudinal (whether longer single sessions, or multiple repeated sessions) interactions with a robot, the robot should follow an interaction pattern to be understandable, but with variations introduced in order to keep the participant engaged in the exercises.